Thoughts and Prayers came out today,

 Thoughts and Prayers were called out today,

 But neither one wanted to come out and play.

-Bringing us out does not bring out an end.”
+Does bringing us out ever bring out an end?”

 So Thoughts and Prayers just stayed home today,

 Their dance jigs unjiggled, their sad lines unsaid,